kelexel/rstream/README.md

 * The RTMP broadcasting tool of your choice (Wirecast, Flash Media Live Encoder, an flv based RTMP encoder...)

-WARNING
+WARNINGS
 ==========

-If you have an existing nginx installation please backup your WHOLE NGINX configuration BEFORE running rstream.sh !
+If you have an existing nginx installation please backup your WHOLE NGINX configuration BEFORE running rstream !
 More precisely the following files:

 * /usr/local/etc/nginx/nginx.conf
 * /usr/local/etc/nginx/mime.types (if used in your actual setup)

+By using this software you agree to the possibility of breaking something or loosing all your data (j/k).

 Installation
 ======

 By default rstream expects to be installed in /home/rstream

 To fetch the rstream sources